Predator Free 2050 Research Strategy 2020 – 2024

 An alliance with the Provincial Growth Fund has enabled Predator Free 2050 Limited to fast track research, development and production of new predator control and eradication tools and technologies.

-The company sought expressions of interest in funding in March 2019 and, following assessment of 62 applications, expects to disburse investment totalling $6.5m over the next three years.
+The company sought expressions of interest in funding in March 2019 and, following assessment of 62 applications, has committed $6.5m to enable research, development and production of 12 new predator control tools over the next three years.

 Funding is closely aligned with DOC’s Tools to Market programme